knightmac19/CompleteWeather/README.md

 ## <a name="responsive"></a> Responsive Design
 [Contents](#contents)
 Development began with designing the desired layout.
 The application displays all information cleanly with two main layouts: screens less than 600px wide and screens more than 600px wide.
-Beyond distinct layous, content areas resize themselves proportionally to the screen as the width grows or shrinks.
+Beyond distinct layouts, content areas resize themselves proportionally to the screen as the width grows or shrinks.

 Mobile - less than 600px